Check this when editing. Make sure to uncheck when finished: (Do not check for fun )

 Fall

-Thank you for reading! hopefully I did a fine job on explaining Slope Jump and not trying to advertising.
+Thank you for reading!
+Hopefully I did a fine job on explaining Slope Jump and not trying to advertise.
 You are ABSOLUTELY welcome to edit my section if there are additional details or suggestions, thanks to Fluffy for making this wiki guide as well!

 By NotYoyo